redsanket/spark/external/storm/guide/troubleshooting/index.rst

 Profiling with YourKit
 ######################

-`YourKit <http://twiki.corp.yahoo.com/view/Grid/YourKit>`_ is a popular tool for debugging and profiling Java applications, and it is mentioned with frequency on the Storm mailing lists.
+`YourKit TODO_LINK_NEEDED`_ is a popular tool for debugging and profiling Java applications, and it is mentioned with frequency on the Storm mailing lists.

 Installing YourKit